andrejlevkovitch/vim-hl-client/README.md

 __NOTE__ that you need installed `boost`

-3. Install [AsyncRun](https://github.com/skywind3000/asyncrun.vim) plugin.
-It is needed for asynchronous start of `hl-server`

-4. Add to your `.vimrc` file next line:
+3. Add to your `.vimrc` file next line:

 ```vim
 let g:hl_server_binary  = "/path/to/hl-server/binary"